Supporting Guidance: employer compliance: guidance by subject: penalties: CIS from 06-04-07 - failure to notify a change in control in the company

 You must establish the reasons why the company failed to notify the change in control and

-- seek advice from TAA Technical before pursuing this penalty - see COG904770.
+- seek advice from Tax Administration Litigation & Advice before pursuing this penalty - see COG904770.

 You must also consider whether the circumstances warrant a change in tax treatment.
 Further guidance is at